 - Budget – first and foremost, how much do you want to spend?
 It adds up quickly, so if you need to, take your time to get it right.

 - Accessories – lamps, throws, pillows, add things to freshen it up and make it current.
-Pattern and styles can date a space, so bring it up to speed with current items that are trending from local stores like Target, Pottery Barn and the like.
+Patterns and styles can date a space, so bring it up to speed with current items that are trending from local stores like Target, Pottery Barn, and the like.

 Today’s space turned out great.
-The before looked drab and dated and it was too dark.
+The before looked drab and very dated and it was way too dark.
 Not a space that her guests would like to hang out.
-With the added pop of color, the space has vitality and feels fresh and comfy.
+With the added pop of color, this space now has more vitality and feels fresh and comfy.
 Take a look to see what you think.
 Have questions about the overall budget, keep reading below.

 What is most important about doing any decorating project is coming up with a plan.
 First and foremost, decide on a budget, a REAL budget.
 A lot of folks throw out a random number without really considering the true cost of things.
-So if you’re unsure, check out a catalog like one from Pottery Barn, Restoration Hardware, Wisteria or even Williams Sonoma.
-This will help you determine an overall budget and what its going to cost to do your makeover.
-My room above was $3500.
+So if you’re unsure, check out a catalog like one from Pottery Barn, Restoration Hardware, Wisteria, or even Williams Sonoma.
+This will help you determine an overall budget and what it’s going to really cost to do your makeover.
+My room above was around $3500.
 Think that’s a lot?
-Well it really isn’t because most everything in the room was either on sale or my cost.
+Well, it really isn’t because most everything in the room was either on sale or my cost.
 And that includes a set of double-width semi-custom drapes!
 If the client had paid full retail for this room it would have been closer to $6500.
 And a lot of clients will say, well if you’re shopping at local stores then why do I need your help?
 Great question!
 I’ve had clients wander on their own in the wilderness of retail stores for two years, buying and returning, buying and returning and making one mistake after another.
 Hiring a professional ensures you buy once and get the look right the first time.
 This saves tons of time and lots of money and gets you to enjoy your space faster.
 This is especially important when you’re working with a dated space like this one.

-With those items plus tax, it came to a little over $3500.

-I should add that their were shipping charges, and of course my crew and I also had a design fee to create the creative concept, procure everything and install it.
+I should add that there were a few shipping charges, and of course, my crew and I also had a design fee to create the creative concept, procure everything and install it.
 So as I mentioned in the video, it can add up quickly.
-So do your homework, decide what you want to achieve and how you’re willing to spend to achieve it.
+So do your homework, decide what you want to achieve and what you’re willing to spend to achieve it.
 Overall, I think the update was well worth the investment!

 Need help with your space?
-If your home’s lacking in beauty and you don’t know where to start, give us a call!
+If your home’s lacking in beauty and you don’t know where to start, reach out!
 We help people all over the US. [email protected]Online booking now available!
 Click HERE!